QinxinQX/iat/README.md

 			//Define the category.
 			category :
 			{
-				name : 'E-cigarette', //Category name to be used for feedback and logging. title : {
+				name : 'Black People', //Category name to be used for feedback and logging. title : {
-					media : {word : 'E-cigarette'}, //Name of the category presented in the task. css : {color:'#31b404','font-size':'2em'}, //Style of the category title. height : 4 //Used to position the "Or" in the combined block.
+					media : {word : 'Black People'}, //Name of the category presented in the task. css : {color:'#31b404','font-size':'2em'}, //Style of the category title. height : 4 //Used to position the "Or" in the combined block.
 				},
 				media : [ //Stimuli
-					{word: 'Vandy Vape'},
+					{word: 'Tyron'},
-					{word: 'SMOK'},
+					{word: 'Malik'},
-					{word: 'Totally Wicked'},
+					{word: 'Terrell'},
-					{word: 'Juul'},
+					{word: 'Jazmin'},
-					{word: 'Blu'},
+					{word: 'Tiara'},
-					{word: 'Relx'}
+					{word: 'Shanice'}
 				],
 				//Can change color and size of the targets here. css : {color:'#31b404','font-size':'2em'}